redmix-run/redmix/README.md

 - [ ] Mirror the RedwoodJS docs to make sure they don't get deleted
 - [ ] Document where Redmix diverges from RedwoodJS.
 (Future major version.)

+### New Features

+- [ ] Better support for file uploads
+- [ ] dbAuth version with OAuth support
+- [ ] Whatever I need to make it easier to work with the OpenAI API/SDK and other AI tools
+– [ ] Your feature request here!
+Let me know what you need!

 ## The Redmix Team